Hospital Bag Checklist for Mom and Baby (and Dad!) What to pack in your hospital bag:

 There is an inexpensive online course called The Ultimate Breastfeeding Class by Milkology that is wonderful.
-It’s so great for preparing for some of the unknowns of Breastfeeding and she even offers a pumping course for moms planning to return to work after Baby is born.
+It’s fantastic for preparing for some of the unknowns of Breastfeeding and she even offers a pumping course for moms who plan to return to work after Baby is born or exclusively pump.

 Loose night gown – Pack a comfy nightgown that you can easily breastfeed in to wear during recovery at the hospital.
 I liked having something prettier than a hospital gown, but that felt like wearing nothing because I was sore.
 Something like this.
 I also felt like I could bond with my baby more in this and do extra skin to skin.Robe – Bring a lightweight robe to wear over your nightgown.
 One, you might get cold.
 Two, I felt super awkward when my in-laws came to meet Baby and I was half-naked.
 This gorgeous pregnancy/breastfeeding robe would be perfect.

-Going Home Outfit – Pack a long dress or VERY loose leggings with a loose top for going home.
+Going Home Outfit – Pack a long dress or VERY loose leggings with a loose shirt for going home.
 Something that puts little to no pressure on your midsection.

 Your tummy will be a little tender and an emergency C-section is never outside the realm of possibility.
 Make sure the top is breastfeeding friendly (button down or can easily pull aside.)
 I recommend planning an outfit that will go with the shoes you will wear to the hospital so you don’t have to bring extra.